spectral-cockpit/specprepper/README.md

 The algorithmic side is provided by excellent {prospectr}, and {data.table} plus {future.apply} map-reduce API provide memory-efficient mappings.

+{specprepper} works with sticky attributes pinged via {sticky}.
+This means that processing function respect all preexisting attributes and do not strip them in the returned output.

 ## Currently supported methods

 - Savitzky-Golay smoothing